 On March 24, 2023, the Company received \$9.4 million, consisting of \$0.4 million of interest and \$9.0 million for the sale of \$170 million of its \$340 million notional amount interest rate swap back to its counterparty, reducing the notional amount to \$170 million.
 On March 27, 2023, the Company received \$9.8 million, consisting of \$0.4 million of interest and \$9.4 million for the sale of the remaining \$170 million of its interest rate swap back to its counterparty.
 The portion of the gain in accumulated other comprehensive (loss) income related to the term loan debt prepaid on the date of the final sale of our swap totaled \$7.3 million and was released into earnings immediately as Other expense, net.
-The portion of the gain in accumulated other comprehensive (loss) income related to our remaining term loan debt balance was \$12.0 million and is being released into earnings on a straight line basis over the remaining term of the 2020 Credit Facility as a decrease to interest expense, the amortization of which totaled \$1.6 million for the three months ended March 31, 2024.
+The portion of the gain in accumulated other comprehensive (loss) income related to our remaining term loan debt balance was \$12.0 million and was being released into earnings on a straight line basis over the remaining term of the 2020 Credit Facility as a decrease to interest expense until it was refinanced on June 21, 2024, the amortization of which totaled \$1.4 million and \$3.0 million for the three and six months ended June 30, 2024, respectively, and \$1.6 million for both the three and six months ended June 30, 2023.
+The remaining unamortized gain in accumulated other comprehensive (loss) income of \$4.4 million was written off to interest expense in conjunction with the refinancing of the 2020 Credit Facility on June 21, 2024.
+See Note 9 for a description of the refinancing.